 *Gluten-free baking mix (with Xanthan Gum) can be substituted in for the flour

-Once they are ready to be iced, lay the first layer of cake down on your chosen surface.
-I spread a layer of berry jam between my cake layers and it had an amazing flavor and added just a smidge of moisture to the cake.
-If you have no jam, frosting will do the trick!
+- Once they are ready to be iced, lay the first layer of cake down on your chosen surface.
+I spread a layer of berry jam between my cake layers, and it had an amazing flavor and added just a smidge of moisture to the cake.
+If you have no jam, the frosting will do the trick!

-Enjoy this cake and keep your eyes peeled for my other GoT recipes this week :-)
+- Enjoy this Game of Thrones Boozy Red Wedding Cake and keep your eyes peeled for my other GoT recipes this week 🙂